Conda for Bioinformatics

 conda search blast

-# Install bioinformatics software
+# Install more software into the active environment

-# Install specific version (important for reproducibility)
+# Install a specific version (important for reproducibility)

-conda install samtools=1.15
+conda install -c bioconda samtools=1.15

-# Update bioinformatics tools
+# Update tools in the active environment

 conda update samtools

-# Remove tools
+# Remove tools from the active environment

 conda remove samtools